Link2Trust/qPKI/README.md

 # Start the Flask web application
 python3 app.py

-# Or with debugging enabled
+# Or use the startup script
-FLASK_ENV=development python3 app.py
+./start-qpki.sh
 ```

 Then visit `http://localhost:9090` to access the comprehensive web interface: